quantumgardener/qg.blog/content/notes/Humanity in the workplace.md

+---
+aliases:
+  - Humanity in the workplaces
+tags: []
+datetime: 2025-01-03 08:05
+updated:
+title: Humanity in the workplace
+---
 We spend a large proportion of our lives at work.
 Once sleep has been factored in , anyone working a 40-hour week commits over a third of their waking hours to the workplace.
 And that's before the commute.

 **The quality of our work time directly impacts the quality of our lives as humans**.
 Our humanity is intricately tied to the humanity of those alongside us—those we spend a third of our week with.
 The lack of humanity in the workplace effects everyone.